 A nonprofit website’s ‘Join Us’ page, as the name suggests, has all the information a new supporter/volunteer may need.
 Typically, the page should have:

 - The process to join your organization (if any)

 - Everything the members/volunteers will have to/will be doing

 The “Get Involved” page of Generate Hope, an organization helping human trafficking victims, perfectly puts these elements in place.

-This page should have all the information that a donor needs before donating.
-The page should be designed in a way to motivate people to take that final step.
+This page should have all the information that a donor would need before donating.
 The key elements that your donation page must include are:

 - An overview of the impact a donation makes